TobiasPSP/doneland_sources/Components/Power/Battery/Battery Testers/All-In-One Testers/Four-Bay Battery Tester/readme.md

 > Semi-Professional Battery Tester Simultaneously Testing Up To 4 Batteries

-This battery tester is an upgraded version of the simple *one battery*-tester.
-It uses all four battery bays for testing and can test up to four batteries simultaneously and reliably identifies *counterfeit* batteries and true battery capacity and health.
+This battery tester is an upgraded version of the [simple *one battery*-tester](https://done.land/components/power/battery/batterytesters/all-in-onetesters/single-batterytester) reviewed earlier.
+It uses all four battery bays for testing and can test up to four batteries simultaneously.
+It reliably identifies *counterfeit* batteries and true battery capacity and health.

 <img src="images/4bay_18650_battery_tester_small_t.png" width="100%" height="100%" />

 ## Overview

-While this tester is optimized for *18650 cell* analysis, it can easily be used with many other battery types: thanks to its *screw terminals*, simply attach alternate battery bays suiting the battery types you want to test.
-Just make sure the batteries under test do not exceed the maximal voltage of **5V**.
+While this tester is optimized for *18650 cell* analysis, it can be used with many other battery types: thanks to its *screw terminals*, you can easily attach alternate battery bays that suit the battery types you want to test.
+Just ensure that the batteries under test do not exceed the maximum voltage of **5V**.

-The *USB-C **test** connector* that was found on its single-battery predecessor has been removed.
-It was used for testing *USB C battery banks* but since modern battery banks can easily exceed the *5V limit*, this option could easily turn into a risk.
+The *USB-C **test** connector* that was present on the single-battery predecessor has been removed.
+This connector was initially used for testing *USB-C battery banks*, but with modern battery banks often exceeding the *5V limit*, keeping this option could have posed a risk.

-So while you still can test battery banks, you would have to design your own *USB adapter* and fit it to the screw terminals, and while at it, you would take appropriate measures to ensure that the adapter would not trigger higher voltage protocols.
+Although you can still test battery banks, you would now need to design your own *USB adapter* to fit the screw terminals.
+Be sure to implement appropriate measures to ensure that the adapter does not trigger higher voltage protocols.

 | Feature  | Description  |